Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 25:
 - By JustHyperCL.
-- [Collab with Toto] This swing references to a beast ball from pókemon.
+- [Collab with bugpesto] This swing references to a beast ball from pokémon.

 swing 26:
 - By _theangeloffice_.